Alarm.com is building drones to monitor your home inside and out

 Alarm.com, which went public in June 2015, builds systems that let home or business owners remotely control and gather data and insights from internet-connected systems like lights, cameras, locks and other devices.

-The Washington D.C.-based company distributes its technology through professional installers.
+The Washington, D.C.-based company distributes its technology through professional installers.
 That means it doesn’t rely on crowdfunding campaigns or retail distribution to get its systems into millions of homes or into light commercial applications like at offices or apartment buildings.

 Contractors may have other favorite devices they’ll recommend to homeowners and building managers, though.
 So even though Alarm.com builds plenty of its own hardware, it also creates its software to integrate with, and manage, other companies’ devices.

-That’s what it has done with smart home devices on the ground like Yale locks, LiftMaster garage door openers, and other Z-wave devices, Kerzner said.
+That’s what it has done with smart home devices on the ground, like Yale locks, LiftMaster garage door openers and other Z-wave devices, Kerzner said.
 And that’s what the company plans to do with drones, and other autonomously operating robots in the future.

 Rather than constantly patrolling a home, the Alarm.com drones will only respond and fly when another system is triggered, for example a motion sensor that’s attached to the lights.

-Using some data from other smart home devices, the drones will know where to go investigate and record or livestream a video to a user’s mobile phone.
+Using some data from other smart home devices, the drones will know where to go investigate and record or live stream a video to a user’s mobile phone.
 When they fly, they will use cameras and other on-board sensors to see around a room and avoid collisions.

 Kerzner declined to get into great detail about each drone component, as the product is only in its fledgling design stages.
 But he emphasized that using Qualcomm Snapdragon Flight will give the drones the ability to do indoor and outdoor navigation from the start.

 “Indoor drones don’t have easy access to GPS, so they rely on computer vision for collision avoidance,” he noted.
-Computer vision takes a great deal of processing of videos, imagery and other data obviously.
+Computer vision takes a great deal of processing of videos, imagery and other data, obviously.

 Alarm.com is targeting a launch for their drone service at the end of 2017.